ClaretJeanLoup/ArDu/README.md

 ## ardu parse

-Extracts individual metric columns from the semicolon-packed `coverage.tsv` into a flat, human-readable matrix.
+Extracts individual metric columns from the semicolon-separated `coverage.tsv` columns, into a more user-friendly matrix.
 At least one field flag must be provided.
 Missing or malformed entries are converted to `NA`.
-Output is a wide-format matrix: first column is `locus`, each additional column is a `sample_field` combination.
+Output is a wide-format matrix: first column is `locus`, each additional column is tagged with a `sample_field` combination.

-Optionally, columns can be filtered by the value at a specific locus row, and the output can be written as a flat header list (e.g. to generate a BAM file list for downstream tools).
+Optionally, columns can be filtered by the value at a specific locus row, and the output can be written as a simple header list (e.g. to generate a BAM file list for downstream ArDu runs).

 ### Basic usage